 NBA-No high-fives with fans, only fist-bumps, players told as virus precaution

-An escalation of the virus, which has killed more than 3,000 people worldwide since it emerged in China in December, could potentially threaten pre-draft combines, on-site workouts and international scouting events if it worsens, according to ESPN.
+"The coronavirus remains a situation with the potential to change rapidly," the league told its 30 teams in the memo obtained by Reuters and first reported on by ESPN.

-"The coronavirus remains a situation with the potential to change rapidly," the league told its 30 teams in the memo.
+"The NBA and the Players Association will continue to work with leading experts and team physicians to provide up-to-date information and recommended practices that should be followed to prevent the spread of the coronavirus."

-NBA spokesman Mike Bass said last week league officials were in discussions with the Centers for Disease Control (CDC) and kept a close eye on the situation.
+The league said it is closely monitoring the situation and consulting with the Centers for Disease Control as well as experts including a renowned infectious disease researcher at Columbia University.

-"The health and safety of our employees, teams, players and fans is paramount," Bass said.
+"The health and safety of NBA players, coaches, staff, and fans is paramount," the memo said.

-"We are coordinating with our teams and consulting with the CDC and infectious disease specialists on the coronavirus, and continue to monitor the situation closely."
+An escalation of the virus, which has killed more than 3,000 people worldwide since it emerged in China in December, could potentially threaten pre-draft combines, on-site workouts and international scouting events if it worsens, ESPN reported on Monday.

 (Reporting by Rory Carroll in Los Angeles; Editing by Muralikumar Anantharaman)